 Grips: Number & Material

-The more experienced you are – or are going to become – in strength training, the more variations you are going to need in terms of different grips.
-These variations allow you to work out your back and your biceps more effectively.
-In this way, you set accents that will have a positive effect on muscle growth later, provided that you work out consistently.
-Therefore, pay attention to finding pull-up bars with as many types of grips as possible.
-Pay special attention to the following two points:
+The more experience you have, or plan to have in strength training, the more grip variations you are going to need.
+These variations allow you to work out your back and biceps more effectively, while having positive effect on muscle growth – providing you workout consistently!
+Look for the following two points:

-- The grips should be far enough apart so that you are not hindered when pulling up or down during your pull-ups.
+- The grips should be far enough apart so you aren’t hindered when pulling up or down during the exercise.

 - Ideally, the grips should be of roughened stainless steel for a non-slip workout.
-Alternatively, the grips of the pull-up bars might have special padding or covers, so that you can still grip firmly, even if your hands are sweaty.
+Alternatively, the grips may have special padding or covers so grip remains firm – even if your hands are sweaty!

-When it comes to safety, both you and the manufacturer are responsible.
-Ideally, the manufacturer should supply a standardised, tested pull-up bar that will ensure your safety.
-Thereafter, it is your responsibility to ensure that the place on which you want to mount your pull-up bars is able to bear the weight involved.
-Avoid using particularly thin walls and walls that have been damaged by mould, damp or other influences.
+Both yourself and the manufacturer are responsible for safety.
+Ideally, the manufacturer should supply a standardised, tested pull-up bar ensuring the safety of its user.
+Thereafter, it is your responsibility to ensure the place in which the pull-up bar is mounted can bear the weight involved.
+Avoid using particularly thin walls, and walls that have been damaged by mould, damp or any other influences.

 Factors to consider when buying pull-up bars

 The mounting depends on where you want to attach the pull-up bars – walls, ceilings or doors are most common.
 The possibilities are limited depending on your chosen location.
 However, if space is limited, our mobile pull-up bars or pull-up bars for the door would be what we suggest.

 Choose a place where the pull-up bars blend harmoniously into the overall picture.